94 Series

 Type A

 The ref.
-94010 (no date) was introduced in 1975, around serial 845xxx.
-Around serial 88xxxx we find the RCN “Hybrid” configuration that featured the traditional snowflake hands but was paired with round and rectangular hour markers and same-sized hash marks around the dial, akin to a radial dial.
-Collectors have come to refer to this dial configuration as the “Hybrid” due to its mismatched plots and hands.
-Circa 1983, towards the end of the reference production, we see the 9401/0 “Snowflake” dial replaced with a newer gloss variation that had mercedes hands and round and triangle hour markers at 3, 6, 9 and 12 o’clock.
-These newer dials also came in blue or black and always featured a date.
+94010 (no-date) was introduced in 1975, around the 845xxx serial range.
+Within the 86xxxx–89xxxx serial range, we see the RCN “Hybrid” configuration, which retained the traditional Snowflake hands while introducing round and rectangular hour markers with uniformly sized hash marks, giving the dial a radial-like appearance.
+Collectors have since referred to this configuration as the “Hybrid” due to its mismatched plots and hands.
+Around 1983, toward the end of production, the 9401/0 “Snowflake” dial was replaced with a newer variation featuring Mercedes hands and round hour markers with triangular plots at 3, 6, 9, and 12 o’clock.
+These later dials were produced in both blue and black.